LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 When stringing several method calls together, formatting over multiple lines can help with readability.
 It is important, however, to keep the ``&`` on the same line as the *next* method call.
-This holds only for cases that have a next method and method call expressions which are not ultimately parenthesized.
+This holds only for cases that have a next method and for method call expressions that are not ultimately parenthesized.

 The following example illustrates this formatting principle::